josemarqmt/personal-git-wiki/README.md

 > --global -> The configuration will be applied for the current user"
 >
 > --local -> The configuration will be applied for the current repository"
-- Show current git configuration "add --system, --global or --local to filter the configuration you want to see"
+- Show current git configuration, add --system, --global or --local to filter the configuration you want to see
 ```
 git config --list
 ```